willmcpherson2/willmcpherson2/README.md

-If you would to like to hire me, or just talk, feel free to email me at [willmcpherson2@gmail.com](mailto:willmcpherson2@gmail.com)
+If you would to like to hire me, or just talk, email me at [willmcpherson2@gmail.com](mailto:willmcpherson2@gmail.com)

 ### Projects